akhilprs/akhilprs.github.io/README.md

 ## Open Source ❤️

-This codes are made under GNU Licence which means anyone can use for their personal use but in positive way.
+This codes are made under AGPL Licence which means anyone can use for their personal use but in positive way.

 ## What are the language and tools used ?